proper-food/open-tender-web/README.md

 ### `REACT_APP_SENTRY_DSN`

-The Open Tender web app supports Sentry for bug tracking, a
+The Open Tender web app supports Sentry for bug tracking.
+You will need to create a Sentry account and acquire a Sentry DSN to make use of this.

 ### `REACT_APP_RECAPTCHA_KEY`